BotTech/pulumix/README.md

-# pulumix
+# PulumiX

-Modules for Pulumi
+Modules for Pulumi.